Labour history

-“Society should become like a family that works together” – Thorvald Stauning 1931
+“Society should be like a family that works together” – Thorvald Stauning 1931

 Thorvald Stauning was a beacon in Danish politics and is the longest-serving prime minister of the 20th century.
-He gained a popularity that stretched across the population.
+He gained popularity that stretched across the entire Danish population.

-From humble beginnings in Vesterbro, he rose through the trade union movement and into the highest office in the land.
+From his humble beginnings in Vesterbro, he rose through the trade union movement and into the highest office in the country.
 He became not only the leader of the Social Democratic Party, but a national father who shaped Denmark in a time of great challenges and change.

 Stauning saw politics as more than power – it was a tool to create dignity in people’s lives.
-With his vision of a society where everyone had the right to work, education and security, he laid the foundation for what we now call the welfare state.
-Under the slogan “Stauning or Chaos”, he rallied the population in a time of unemployment and insecurity – and showed that cooperation could build a stronger Denmark than confrontation.
+With his vision of a society where everyone had the right to work, education, and security, he laid the foundation for what we now know as the welfare state.
+Under the slogan “Stauning or Chaos”, he rallied the population in a time of unemployment and insecurity – and showed that cooperation rather than confrontation could build a stronger and more stable Denmark.

 Thorvald August Marinus Stauning was born on October 26, 1873 in Copenhagen and died there on May 3, 1942.

-In 1924-26 he became Minister of State and Social Affairs in the first Social Democratic government, and in 1929 he formed another government and remained Prime Minister in a Social Democratic-radical government until 1940, when, after the German occupation of Denmark, he formed a cooperative government together with the Radicals, the Conservative People’s Party and the Liberals.
+In 1924-1926, he became Minister of State and Social Affairs in the first Social Democratic government, and in 1929, he formed another government and remained Prime Minister in a Social Democratic-radical government until 1940, when, after the German occupation of Denmark, he formed a cooperative government with the Radicals, the Conservative People’s Party and the Liberals.
 He remained Prime Minister until his death in May 1942.

-Th.
-Stauning received thousands of letters from politicians, organizations and business people.
-There are search options for people.
-The many general inquiries to Stauning are arranged by year.
+Thorvald Stauning received thousands of letters from politicians, organisations, and businesspeople.
+The general inquiries to Stauning are arranged by year.

-Examples of political areas where Stauning played an active political role include “The government crisis in 1913”, where Stauning wrote down his conversations with King Christian X. The Greenland issue in 1923-1924 and 1931-1933 can also be highlighted.
+Examples of political areas where Stauning played an active political role include “The government crisis in 1913”, where Stauning wrote down his conversations with King Christian X of Denmark.
+The Greenland issue in 1923-1924 and 1931-1933 can also be highlighted.

 Stauning in ABA’s photo collection

-1873: On October 26, Stauning is born in an attic room in Holmens Kanal 30 in Copenhagen
+1873: On October 26, Stauning is born in an apartment in an attic in Holmens Kanal 30 in Copenhagen

 1890: 16-year-old Stauning joins the Social Democratic Party and becomes active in the labor movement